teejee2008/aptik/MANUAL.md

 1. For each user, the contents of home directory are archived using TAR + GZIP and saved to file  `<basepath>/home/<username>/data.tar.gz`.
 Full backup is created every time a backup is taken.

 2. Backups can be created for specific users with option `--users <user1,user2...>`.
-Specify a comma-separated list of user names without space.
+Specify a comma-separated list of user logins without space.

 3. Some directories are excluded by default to save space and avoid issues after restore.